Knit for Nature

 When you buy a pattern, all proceeds from the knitting patterns go directly to the work we do to safeguard vulnerable species in Somerset.
 Once you’ve received a pattern you're welcome to knit as many hedgehogs or barn owls as you like for your family and friends, but if you have the time and materials to knit an extra animal or two to send back to us, we’d REALLY appreciate it.
 Maybe you could even host a tea party or coffee morning to knit with friends and raise extra funds through the sale of those that you knit, or have a cake sale at the same time.
 Every penny raised means that we can continue our work – and YOUR help will really make a real difference.

-Don't forget to share photos of your creations on social media - maybe you knitted Boris in some crazy colours, or perhaps you took Bluebell with you to a wild or exotic location?
+Don't forget to share photos of your creations on social media - maybe you knitted Boris in some crazy colours, placed Betty the bumblebee in a posie of flowers or perhaps you took Bluebell with you to a wild or exotic location?
 We want to know!

 Share your photos and stories with us using #KnitForNature on Twitter, Facebook, Pinterest or email them to and we will feature them on our website.

 If you’d like to send some barn owls or hedgehogs back to us, to use as props at events etc., please send them to Emma Jones, Somerset Wildlife Trust, 34 Wellington Road, Taunton, TA1 5AW

 'Knit for Nature' is a registered trademark of Somerset Wildlife Trust.

-Rustle and Bluebell were designed especially for Somerset Wildlife Trust by Amanda Berry - check her website for lots more lovely designs.
+Rustle, Bluebell, betty and Buzz were designed especially for Somerset Wildlife Trust by Amanda Berry - check her website for lots more lovely designs.